-Located at St Vincent's Hospital in the Department of Medicine, Faculty of Medicine, Dentistry and Health Sciences, the appointee will be responsible for managing clinical trial research as part of a major multi-site clinical research study, with type 1 diabetes and in addition may be required to work in other diabetes related research.
-The appointee will be required to lead and oversee protocol implementation at the lead site, including participant education, sample collection, liaising with PI at the site, and data entry.

-The position reports to the Project Portfolio Manager, Diabetes Technology Research Group.
+Located at St Vincent's Hospital in the Department of Medicine, Faculty of Medicine, Dentistry and Health Sciences, the appointee will be responsible for contributing to clinical trial research as part of a broader diabetes research team with a focus on type one diabetes.
+The incumbent may also be required to contribute to other diabetes-related research projects.
+The incumbent is expected to lead protocol implementation at site including participant education, sample collection, liaising with PI at the site, and data entry.
+The incumbent reports to the Research Project Portfolio Manager.